dloscutoff/pipdoc/docs/Pip Classic.md

 layout: default
 title: Pip Classic
 permalink: pip-classic
-nav_order: 10
+nav_order: 12
 ---

 # Differences from Pip Classic

 The [2018-10-25 commit](https://github.com/dloscutoff/pip/releases/tag/v0.18) of Pip is known as Pip Classic.
 This is the version of Pip available at [Try It Online!](https://tio.run/#pip) If you're trying to run a Pip program on TIO and something isn't working the way it should, you might be using a language feature that isn't in Pip Classic.
-Here is a catalog of the differences between the versions and how to work around them.
+Here is a catalog of the differences between Pip 1.0 and Pip Classic, plus some tips on how to work around them.
+(For features added since Pip 1.0, see the [What's New](whats-new) page.)

 Note: "lhs" = left-hand side argument of an operator and "rhs" = right-hand side argument (including the single argument of a unary operator).